 Rock House

-Rock House is one of the 7 hiking areas of Hocking Hills State Park system- Old Man's Cave, Ash Cave, Rock House, Conkle's Hollow, Cedar Falls, Hemlock Bridge Trail to Whispering Cave, and Cantwell Cliffs.
-Each of the park areas offers a unique experience for those who walk its paths.
-From hemlock-lined trails, to huge rock formation, waterfalls to rock bridges, guests to the park are sure to treasure their explorations for years to come.
-Rich in forested areas and natural wonders, there are over 25 miles of hiking trails in the Hocking Hills State Park system.
-All feature one-way looped trail systems for safety; hikers cannot turn around and go against the flow, and must follow one-way signs.
+Rock House is one of the seven hiking areas of the Hocking Hills State Park system- Old Man's Cave, Ash Cave, Rock House, Conkle's Hollow, Cedar Falls, Hemlock Bridge Trail to Whispering Cave, and Cantwell Cliffs.
+Each park area offers a unique experience for those who walk its paths.
+From the tranquil beauty of hemlock-lined trails to the grandeur of huge rock formations, the allure of waterfalls, and the marvel of rock bridges, guests to the park are sure to be inspired by the abundance of natural wonders.
+Rich in forested areas, the Hocking Hills State Park system boasts over 25 miles of hiking trails, inviting all nature lovers to explore and be inspired.

 The Look: The closest thing to a real cave in the park system, Rock House's cavern seems to go deep into the rock.
 The trail is packed with awesome cliff faces that, in summer, look like a South American jungle, rock steps and plenty of breathe-taking views.

-Dogs are allowed on this trail on leash.
+Dogs are welcome on this trail as long as they are on a 6-foot leash, well-behaved, and under the owner's control.
 There are cliff dropoffs.

 A 1/4 mile trail leads to an opening in a cliff face with gothic-like windows and awesome views.
 Rockhouse was even once said to be a hide-out for bandits and thieves in 1800's.